input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

   The drawback is that this would slightly raise the fees due to the cost of an extra token minted for each transaction.

 These strategies can be used in combination for optimal migration cost/complexity.
-We also have to decide for each validator, whether

 In case of our sidechain protocol, I propose the following strategies for our validators and minting policies: